Pupil Premium is an additional government grant which is added to the main funding that schools receive in their annual budgets.

 If you think your child may be eligible for free school meals click here to apply.

-Pupil Premium Statement 2022-23
+Pupil Premium Strategy Statement 2025-2026

 Previous Pupil Premium Outcomes & Statements